nextflow-io/nextflow/docs/cli.rst

 **Description**

-Do not print information messages
+Disable the printing of information to the terminal.

 **Usage**
 ::